Thank you for your interest in the Wakefield Farmers Market!

 You also need to apply for and receive a permit from the Wakefield MA Board of Health.

-Uncut fruits and vegetables, raw honey, maple syrup, or farm fresh eggs.
+* Uncut fruits and vegetables, raw honey, maple syrup, farm fresh eggs.

-Bottled or canned beverage, both alcoholic and nonalcoholic, also do not need a permit from the BOH.
+* Bottled or canned beverages, both alcoholic and nonalcoholic, also do not need a permit from the BOH.

 Please do not send an application to the BOH until you have been accepted as a WFM vendor.

-To learn what will be needed to get a BOH permit, click HERE to go to the web page that our Board of Health created just for our Wakefield Farmers Market Vendors.
+To learn what will be needed to get a BOH permit and to apply, click HERE to go to the web page that our Board of Health created just for our Wakefield Farmers Market Vendors.
 You will find there everything you need to apply for our BOH permit.
 The Wakefield BOH does not charge a permit fee to market vendors.

 Guidelines for Acceptance: